HydrArgum/hydrargum.github.io/README.md

 fast_notes

-- [ ] How can I connect my current netbeans project to a specific repo of mine?
+- [X] How can I connect my current netbeans project to a specific repo of mine?
-  - [X] Clone & Merge the remote; Push the local; That's it.
+  - [X] Move your workdir (NBP) to the directory, that contain the local .git; Add+; Commit; Push to remote repo;
 <br><br>
-- [ ] Has the remote settign binded to NetBeans Project, or is it global?
+- [X] Has the remote settign binded to NetBeans Project, or is it global?
   - [X] It's binded.
   - [X] If you dont have a local repo, you can creat it in two ways.
       1: Clone an existing remote repo;